Alexis M.,

 Lock-in is not a law of nature.
 It is a strategic problem with strategic solutions.

-The best time for prevention was at contract signing.
-The second best is today.
+The best time to prevent it was when the contract was signed.
+The second-best time is today.

-Companies that manage their provider dependencies are not paranoid.
-They simply plan.
+Companies that keep their provider dependencies under control are not paranoid.
+They are simply planning ahead.
 They negotiate better.
 They test their exits before they need them.

 The result?
 More negotiating power.
-Greater flexibility.
+More flexibility.
 And yes - less money for the same services.

-This is not paranoia.
-This is strategic vendor management.
+That is not paranoia.
+That is strategic vendor management.

-Want to know how dependent you really are?
-We conduct lock-in audits for Swiss companies - pragmatic and without fear-mongering.
+You want to know how dependent you really are?
+We perform lock-in audits for Swiss companies - pragmatic and without fearmongering.
 Talk to us.